-In the entry on multiple sampling in Arduino, we already introduced that reducing noise in measurements will be a constant (and almost an obsession) in any of our electronics and robotics projects.
-We also saw that the solution involves taking multiple measurements and using an algorithm to combine the measurements.
+In the post about multiple sampling in Arduino, we already introduced that reducing noise in measurements will be a constant (and almost an obsession) in any of our electronics and robotics projects.
+We also saw that the solution involves taking several measurements and using an algorithm to combine them.

 There are many possible digital filters.
-In this post, we are going to see the moving average filter, a widely used digital filter because it is intuitive, easy to implement, and quick to calculate.
+In this post we are going to see the moving average filter, a widely used digital filter because it is intuitive, easy to implement, and fast to calculate.

 In the moving average filter, we take the last N received values (which we will call the “window”) and calculate their average.
-The result is a smoothed signal that eliminates some of the high-frequency noise.
-The size of the window has a great influence on the behavior of the filter, as we will see later.
+The result is a smoothed signal that removes part of the high-frequency noise.
+The window size has a great influence on the filter’s behavior, as we will see later.

-The moving average filter is very easy to implement since the calculation of the average only requires adding the N elements of the window and dividing by N.
+The moving average filter is very easy to implement since calculating the average only requires adding the N elements of the window and dividing by N.

 The algorithm’s efficiency improves substantially by using a circular buffer.
-The motivation is that adding a new element to the window “affects” the sum very little.
-It is only necessary to subtract the first value from the window and add the new value.
+The motivation is that adding a new element to the window affects the sum “little”.
+It is only necessary to subtract the first value of the window and add the new value.

-By using a circular buffer, we can calculate the new filtered value without needing to go through the N elements of the window, which improves the efficiency of the algorithm from O(n) to O(1) with respect to the window size.
+Using a circular buffer, we can calculate the new filtered value without needing to iterate through the N elements of the window, which improves the algorithm’s efficiency relative to the window size from O(n) to O(1).

-Despite the advantages of the moving average filter, especially in terms of efficiency and simplicity, it also has its disadvantages, mainly related to the weakness of using the average as an estimator of trend.
+Despite the advantages of the moving average filter, especially in terms of efficiency and simplicity, it of course also has its disadvantages, mainly related to the weakness of using the average as a trend estimator.

-The window size conditions the behavior of the filter.
+The window size conditions the filter’s behavior.
 A value of 1 would leave the signal unchanged.
-The larger the size, the more the signal is smoothed.
+The larger the size, the greater the smoothing of the signal.

 However, increasing the window size also has negative consequences.
-On the one hand, we can eliminate components of the signal in which we are interested (authentic variations of the signal and not just noise).
+On one hand, we can eliminate signal components in which we are interested (actual variations of the signal and not just noise).
 On the other hand, it introduces a phase shift between the original signal and the filtered signal, since we need to accumulate N elements before providing a value.

-Here are the results of a filter for the same signal with a window size of 3,
+Here are the results of a filter on the same signal for a window size of 3,

 For a window size of 5,